 There are many other things that could be recommended to stockpile.
 But if you start at least with the small basics like the elements above, you'll be ahead of the game when the critical time comes that you really need them.
 You'll be glad you have them.

 After the 2004/2005 hurricane seasons, generator sales in Florida and around the Gulf Coast skyrocketed.
 When you really need them, a generator can save your hide (and most of the perishable stuff in your refrigerator).
 But generators are as-needed machines; you need them when you need them, but you're so glad you have them when the time comes.

 P.S.
 We found this interesting story on the effects of ethanol on generators on one of NPR's sister sites for the Marketplace program.
-Even back in 2008 when E10 and E15 ethanl levels were just blips on the fuel horizons, they could see that future problems would be looming.
+Even back in 2008 when E10 and E15 ethanol levels were just blips on the fuel horizons, they could see those future problems would be looming.